 The current owners have decided to highlight the ancient history of this stone building by giving it new life as an intimate Relais in Chianti, recovering its original structure, and bringing its farm land back to its full productivity.
 In honor of its first owner they decided to name the complex Terre di Baccio.

-The family owner of Terre di Baccio has Florentine, Andalusian and Guatemalan origins.
-The union of these three different identities is represented in the family’s coat of arms that includes the symbols of every culture (white and green, the colors of Florence’s two historic districts, the three white doves of the Andalusian Garcia Granados family and the five Guatemalan volcanoes).
-The fusion of these different styles is easily visible in all of the Relais Terre di Baccio’s environs.
-Here stone, terracotta, old wooden beams and other original materials of the structure coexist with objects, furniture and textiles handmade by Guatemalan craftsmen.
+The fusion of two different styles is easily visible in all of the Relais Terre di Baccio’s environs.
+Here stone, terracotta, old wooden beams and other original materials of the structure coexist with objects, furniture and textiles handmade by Central American craftsmen.
 This mix of materials, colors and details make each room and apartment an original and unique environment.
 From this embrace between cultures and the passion for the art of welcoming, springs the Relais Terre di Baccio, set in the gentle Chianti countryside.